obnoxxx/buildcontainer/README.md

-**Example how to build and publisha fedora based image for compiling C projects:**
+**Example how to build and publish fedora based image for compiling C projects:**

 ```console